-This clause amends Article 2(2) of the 1990 Order (Interpretation), to omit the definition of "modify" as the term is only used in Article 11 of the Order, which is omitted by the Bill.
-This clause also makes amendments to the 1990 Order to replace references to "the Corporation" and "the Company" with appropriate references to a "horse racecourse operator".
-Finally, this clause omits Article 11 of, and paragraphs 5 and 6 of Schedule 1, to the 1990 Order, which concerned rules and bye-laws of the Corporation and are no longer required.
+This clause makes amendments to the 1990 Order to replace references to "the Corporation" and "the Company" with appropriate references to a "horse racecourse operator".
+This clause also omits Article 11 and paragraphs 5 and 6 of Schedule 1 to the Order, which concerned rules and bye-laws of the Corporation and are no longer required.